biolababs/FinSec-Analytics/README.md

 ## Conclusion

-FinSec-Analytics represents a bold initiative to strengthen the security defenses of the U.S. financial industry through the power of advanced data analytics.
+FinSec-Analytics represents a bold initiative to strengthen the security defenses of the financial industry through the power of advanced data analytics.
 By leveraging the latest technologies and methodologies, this endeavor aims to provide a comprehensive and robust security solution, safeguarding financial institutions and their customers from cyber threats and fraudulent activities.